mahmoudparsian/data-algorithms-book/misc/source-code.md

 Name          | Description
 --------------|--------------------------------------------------------------------
-README.md     | The file you are reading now README_lib.md | Must read before you build with Ant src           | Source files for MapReduce/Hadoop/Spark scripts       | Shell scripts to run MapReduce/Hadoop and Spark pograms lib           | Required jar files for compiling source code
+README.md     | The file you are reading now src           | Source files for MapReduce/Hadoop/Spark scripts       | Shell scripts to run MapReduce/Hadoop and Spark pograms lib           | Required jar files for compiling source code